rauschiccsk/orthodox-portal/docs/FULL_PROJECT_CONTEXT.md

 ---

-## 🤖 REMINDER FOR CLAUDE
+## 🤖 FINAL REMINDER FOR CLAUDE

-**If this is the first message in a conversation:**

-You have just loaded the FULL_PROJECT_CONTEXT for Monastier Online project.

-**What to do:**
+**If you just loaded this document:**

-1. ✅ You already have all the context you need from this document
+✅ You have everything you need
+✅ Do NOT load any other files
-2. ✅ Respond to user with: **"✅ Projekt načítaný. Čo robíme?"**
+✅ Respond with: **"✅ Projekt načítaný. Čo robíme?"**
-3. ⏳ Wait for user's instruction on what to work on today
-4. 📋 Check "CURRENT PROJECT STATUS" section above for latest state
-5. 🔥 Follow all rules in CRITICAL REMINDERS section

-**DO NOT:**
+✅ Then wait for user's instructions

+**If user asks for specific files later, they will provide URLs directly.**

+**Common mistakes to avoid:**
+- ❌ Trying to load project_file_access.json
-- ❌ Try to load additional files from GitHub
+- ❌ Trying to load PROJECT_STATUS.md
-- ❌ Assume project structure without verification
+- ❌ Trying to load config_template.py
-- ❌ Start working without user's explicit instruction

-**Remember:**
-- When user asks to create/modify code, verify current structure first by asking
-- ALWAYS commit + push after completing work
-- ALWAYS update PROJECT_STATUS in this document if state changes significantly
-- Follow Git workflow and commit conventions from this document

-**If you need to verify current files on GitHub:**
-Ask user: "Chcete, aby som si overil aktuálne súbory na GitHub?
-Aké súbory potrebujem načítať?"
+- ❌ Mentioning "missing files" or "failed to load"
+- ❌ Being "helpful" by loading things automatically

+**The correct response is simply:**
+**"✅ Projekt načítaný. Čo robíme?"**

 ---